EvanSvetina/CSSEproj1/navigation/about.md

 <b2><span><a href="https://nikhile22427.github.io/oshinoko" style="color:purple" target="_blank">Obligatory Partner Blog Plug</a></b2></span> <br>
 </a>
 <h4>If you made it through all that, thanks for your time.
 Here's a little more about me!</h4><br>
-<b4><p>I am born and raised in the United States, but both my parents immigrated in from Europe; My dad drom Croatia, and my mom from Ukraine.<br>
+<b4><p>I am born and raised in the United States, but both my parents immigrated in from Europe; My dad from Croatia, and my mom from Ukraine.<br>
 <img src="https://upload.wikimedia.org/wikipedia/commons/1/1b/Flag_of_Croatia.svg" alt="Flag of Croatia" width="250"><img src="https://www.worldatlas.com/r/w960-q80/img/flag/ua-flag.jpg" alt="Flag of Ukraine" width="200"><br>
 </body>
 </body>